 How much work still needs to be done with asset management on Iulius Mall, which is nearing completion in Timisoara in your home country?

-The cinema is the last piece of the expansion and due to open in May.
+The cinema is the last piece of the expansion.
 However, aside from having completed the main leasing tasks, I’d say that our work with asset management in Iulius Town is about to get more challenging during the following years, in order to deliver on all performance targets expected by all stakeholders.

 What is top of your priority list for 2020?
 What lessons learnt from the Cyprus and Timisoara developments will you be applying to the opening of the new mall in Belgrade, Serbia?

-The opening of Beo Mall in Belgrade in Serbia is coming up very soon, in April, and we are all very excited about the project, as over 98% of it is already leased.
+The opening of Beo Mall in Belgrade in Serbia is planned for 18 June, and we are all very excited about the project, as over 98% of it is already leased.
 Other priorities this year revolve around the redevelopment of Mall of Engomi in Cyprus and a possible expansion of Iulius Mall Suceava in Romania.